Logmanager documentation

 Editing a parsing rule

-Form identical with the form for adding of a new classification is now shown.
+Form identical to the form for adding of a new classification is now shown.

 Deleting a parsing rule

-Deletion of a parsing rule is done by clicking on the red cross icon, which is shown by every row.
+The deletion of a parsing rule is done by clicking the red cross icon, which is shown by every row.

 Deleting a parsing rule